tmaks7/DATA_VISUALS/README.md

 For Telecom Customer Churn: Churn data for a fictional Telecommunications company that provides phone and internet services to 7,043 customers in California, and includes details about customer demographics, location, services, and current status.
 ## PROBLEM STATEMENT

 ## DATA SOURCE
+The dataset file for Telecom Customer Churn was extracted from [MAVEN ANALYTICS DATA PLAYGROUND](https://mavenanalytics.io/data-playground?page=2&pageSize=5)
 ## DATA ANALYSIS
 Through these projects, I aim to demonstrate my ability to